0xMishee/malcontext/README.md

 ## About
-There's just too many tools for malware analysis, so I decided to pollute the waters and add another one written in C.
+There's just too many tools for malware analysis, so I decided to pollute the waters and add another one written in C. The tool is heavil inspired by [https://github.com/alexandreborges/malwoverview](Maloverview) written by Alexandre Borges.

 This tool aims to: